 Generic artists are names like: White Noise, Yoga, Workout, Meditation, Baby, Christmas, Top Hits, Chorus, Orchestra, or Singer.

 Multiple Artists Formatting.
 If a release contains more than one main artist, use a new field to list an additional artist (or separate artists’ names by coma).
-When a track list contains two or three different artists, they all must be indicated on album level and separated by comas.
+When a track list contains two or three different artists, they all must be indicated on album level and separated by commas.

 Compound artists are considered as one artist by the stores.
 Any misuse of compound artist may lead to disorder and incorrect display of the artists’ pages.

 Using “Meets” or “vs.”.
-For artists using “Meets” or “vs.”, all artists involved must be listed at the album or track level and separated as two independent artists by a coma.
+For artists using “Meets” or “vs.”, all artists involved must be listed at the album or track level and separated as two independent artists by a comma.
 The terms “Meets” and “vs.” must only appear in the album or track title.
 These terms must not be used in the artist's field.